 CDs or DVDs of your loved one's favorite songs, movies or Broadway musicals are wonderful, even in the middle to late stages.
 Some people will appreciate the best-known love stories or comedies touching on Alzheimer's.
-These include:
+These include: and other great movies.

 Easy-to-wear clothes, snuggly stadium blankets or comforters can provide ease and a sense of well-being.
 Special foods, books with colorful illustrations or lots of photos (children and grand vistas are great!) and yes, soft dolls and stuffed toys provide a reassuring feeling, too.
 Remember, the later the stage, the younger the functional and emotional level.

 Getting TogetherPreparing for family gatherings, parties and other events can be extremely stressful and expectations often need to be adjusted to meet the demands of the new reality each stage brings.

 In the early stages, a person with Alzheimer's disease can still help with preparing food (no fire, no knives), hanging baubles (try to avoid glass) and wrapping presents (avoid the scissors).
 It is very reassuring to have his or her favorite music on while doing this, or sing some of the "old songs" together.